eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 6.2.3.1	Required trust relationships
-Starting from EUDI Wallet Instance activation and throughout its lifetime, a EUDI Wallet Instance SHALL be managed by the EUDI Wallet Provider.
+Starting from EUDI Wallet Instance activation and throughout its lifetime, an EUDI Wallet Instance SHALL be managed by the EUDI Wallet Provider.
 Management actions could be initiated by the following entities.